telus/tds-core/guide/getting-started/developers.md

 ## Usage

 ### 1. Configure webpack to load CSS

+_Note: While still required for a small percentage of TDS components, this step will no longer be necessary in the future._

 Add an entry to the `module.rules` array to load CSS.
 You may also provide other configuration such as the [ExtractTextPlugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) to extract all styles into a separate stylesheet file.